divadbaroon/Junov.1/README.md

 # Juno

-Effortlessly set up, train, and deploy intelligent text-to-speech entities.
+Customize, train, and deploy intelligent text-to-speech entities.
 Integrated with state-of-the-art AI technologies, Juno offers a modular, adaptable, and versatile solution for a wide range of use cases.

 <details>
 <summary><b>Key Features</b></summary>